Highoshi/bit-brains-eip-/eips/eip-0004-cerebral-evolution-and-minting.md

 Cerebrals are ERC-721 NFTs that represent active participation within the Bit Brains ecosystem.
 They serve as the primary interface for staking, reward distribution, identity signaling, and future autonomous intelligence development.

 Cerebrals may be:
-- Earned through Brain participation
+- Earned through Brain participation (Genesis entitlement path)
-- Minted during authorized Expansion Epochs
+- Minted during authorized Expansion Epochs (Public + Treasury allocations)
 - Utilized for staking and reward accrual
 - Evolved into higher-order components over time